Motheo-M/Capstone-Project-I---LV1/README.md

 This is my first project that demonstates my skills as a software engineer.

 ## Description of the project
-1. What is the repo
+1. What is the project
 2. How does it work

 ### What is the project